lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Feel free to append [lxqt-sudo] to run PCManFM-Qt as root.

 You can also go to the Applications menu  :menuselection:`Accessories --> PCManFM-Qt File Manager`.
 There also is a keyboard shortcut for launching pcmanfm-qt of :kbd:`Super + E`.
 The icon for pcmanfm-qt looks like a file cabinet drawer with files in it at the top.
-Pcmanfm-qt is also in the quick launch and can be launched by a left click.
+Pcmanfm-qt is also in the quick launch and can be launched by left clicking on the file cabinet icon in the quick launch.